The best tax software in Canada helps you maximize your refund, and many even allow you to file your taxes online for free.

 - Offers a free version for simple tax returns

-- Can handle simple and complex returns including investment, rental and business income
+- Paid versions can handle simple and complex returns, including investment, rental and business income

 - Access to live support